 – dot stickers or sticker books of favorite characters

 – red solo cups (they’re not just for college parties)

 Trick Them Into Learning!

-I get a lot of compliments from family members seeing the activities I do with my kids on my Instagram page and I always say, “Why thank you (and I take a bow), but I did not come up with this on my own!”
+I get a lot of compliments from family members seeing the activities I do with my kids on my Instagram page, and I always say, “Why thank you (and I take a bow), but I did not come up with this on my own!”
 Thanks to social media, there are a lot of great accounts that provide activities to try.
 A couple of my favorites for rainy day activities are Busy Toddler and Days With Grey.
-Both provide fun activities that basically trick your kids into learning, and it takes the pressure off of you to be the teacher.
+Both offer fun activities that basically trick your kids into learning, and it takes the pressure off of you to be the teacher.

 Painter’s Tape Obstacle Course